xXKaitoNakamuraXx/anime-downloader/README.md

 This will initiate the script and once logged in you will be asked for the anime you would like to download

 IMPORTANT!!
+This is still just a quick hacked together downloader.
+For now it only works in the Firefox browser.
-This is still just a quick hacked together downloader when entering the anime name ensure it is all lowercase and no special characters are added otherwise it will not work for example:
+When entering the anime name ensure it is all lowercase and no special characters are added otherwise it will not work. for example:
-'To LOVE-Ru' would be 'to love ru' updates will come with an emproved parsing and search function as to minimize failures.
+'To LOVE-Ru' would be 'to love ru'
+Updates will come with an emproved parsing and search function as to minimize failures.

 If you have any suggestions as to how I can emprocve this downloader or if you would like to add any funtionality please make a pull request and I would be more than happy to work with you!